mwbaumstark/Covid19/README.md

 This dashboard aims to display diagrams that I was missing in other dashboards.

-As data sources repositories from Johns Hopkins, ECDC, and RKI can be used.
+As data sources repositories from Johns Hopkins, and RKI are used.

 To run the dashboard some R-packages are required, that can be installed with the commands below: